openstack-archive/senlin/doc/source/user/policies.rst

 ~~~~~~~~~~~~~~~~

 The :program:`senlin` command line provides a command :command:`policy-list`
-that can be used to enumerate profile objects known to the service.
+that can be used to enumerate policy objects known to the service.
 For
 example::

   $ senlin policy-list